ykotturi/CSCW-2019-Workshop/README.md

 ## Guiding questions

-- How might the on-demand nature of work help and/or hinder long-term stability, planning, and overall satisfaction?
+- How might the on-demand nature of work help and/or hinder long-term stability, planning, and overall satisfaction for workers?
 - How might physical spaces augment on-demand work?
 - How does the on-demand nature of work change physical spaces of work?
 - How do we build a sense of shared “place” as work becomes more on-demand and distributed?